ethereum-optimism/optimism-tutorial/standard-bridge/README.md

-# Bridging ERC-20 Tokens Between L1 and Optimistic Ethereum
+# Bridging ERC-20 Tokens Between L1 and Optimistic Ethereum using the Standard Bridge

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord.com/channels/667044843901681675)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismPBC.svg?label=optimismPBC&style=social)](https://twitter.com/optimismPBC)

-The most common L1-L2 communication requirement is to move assets, especially ERC-20 tokens, between the underlying L1 network and the L2 solution.
-Optimisitc Ethereum provides you with a simple mechanism to do exactly that.
+This is a practical guide to getting your ERC20 token deployed on Optimism and bridging that using the (Standard Bridge implementation)[https://community.optimism.io/docs/developers/bridge/standard-bridge.html].

+For an L1/L2 token pair to work on the Standard Bridge the L2 token contract has to implement `IL2StandardERC20`.
+The standard implementation of that is available in `L2StandardERC20` contract as part of the `@eth-optimism/contracts` package.

+# Deploying a Standard Token

+To deploy an instance of `L2StandardERC20` - the standard Optimism ERC20 on L2 - you can use our token factory contract `OVM_L2StandardTokenFactory` available at
+`0x50EB44e3a68f1963278b4c74c6c343508d31704C` Optimism Kovan
+`0x2e985AcD6C8Fa033A4c5209b0140940E24da7C5C` Optimism Mainnet

+# Deploying a Custom Token

+# Sample L1/L2 deposit withdrawal example

 1. On Optimistic Ethereum create an ERC-20 contract that inherits from [L2StandardERC20](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/libraries/standards/L2StandardERC20.sol).
 2. Transfer from L1 to L2:
    1. Do A